-- Developed reproductive health modules for students in fifth to ninth grades in 2012.
-Over 74,000 copies of these were distributed to schools, and more than 990 were distributed during small group activities.
+- Developed reproductive and sexual health curriculum modules for students in third to ninth grades in 2011.
+Over 74,000 copies of these were distributed to schools, and almost 1,000 were distributed during school community group activities.

-- Increased access to education for persons with physical disabilities in 19 primary schools and provided inclusive education training to 150 teachers and school principals.
+- Increased access to education for persons with physical disabilities in 19 primary schools and provided disability awareness training to more than 660 teachers and school principals.
 Over 62,000 community members, 400 parents and 800 school staff also participated in disability awareness programs.

 - U.S. Secretary of Education Arne Duncan, USAID’s Mark Feierstein and Christie Vilsack Visit Haiti and Announce Multi-Million Dollar Funding For Room to Learn